-- Serial BMD testing can be used to determine whether treatment should be started on untreated patients, because significant loss may be an indication for treatment. - Serial BMD testing can monitor response to therapy by finding an increase or stability of bone density. - Serial BMD testing can evaluate individuals for non-response by finding loss of bone density, suggesting the need for reevaluation of treatment and evaluation for secondary causes of osteoporosis. - Follow-up BMD testing should be done when the expected change in BMD equals or exceeds the least significant change (LSC). - Intervals between BMD testing should be determined according to each patient's clinical status: typically one year after initiation or change of therapy is appropriate, with longer intervals once therapeutic effect is established. - In conditions associated with rapid bone loss, such as glucocorticoid therapy, testing more frequently is appropriate.
+- Serial BMD testing in combination with clinical assessment of fracture risk, bone turnover markers, and other factors including height loss and trabecular bone score, can be used to determine whether treatment should be initiated in untreated patients, according to locally applicable guidelines. - Serial BMD testing can monitor response to therapy by finding an increase or stability of bone density. - Serial BMD testing should be used to monitor individuals following cessation of osteoporosis pharmacologic therapy. - Serial BMD testing can detect loss of bone density, indicating the need for assessment of treatment adherence, evaluation of secondary causes of osteoporosis, and re-evaluation of treatment options.

+- Follow-up BMD testing should be done when the results are likely to influence patient management. - Intervals between BMD testing should be determined according to each patient's clinical status: typically one year after initiation or change of therapy is appropriate, with longer intervals once therapeutic effect is established. - In conditions associated with rapid bone loss such as glucocorticoid therapy, testing more frequently is appropriate.